agile-ts/documentation/docs/main/StyleGuide.md

 So how does a good structured application looks like?
 Well that depends on many factors and to be honest there exists no right or wrong.
-Every developer is an individual that has different code styles and visions for their applications
+Every developer is an individual that has different code styles and visions for their applications.

-However, to give you some inspiration we have prepared some `Style Guides`.
+In order not to leave you completely in the dark and to give you some inspiration, we have prepared some `Style Guides`.
 These guides give you a basic idea of possible structures for frontend applications using AgileTs as State Management Framework.
 Feel free to choose one of them and adapt it to your needs.